-Template Identifier 32-726-03T Rev 1

-Document Identifier 229-T2204 Rev 1

-Effective Date April 2022
+Template 32-726-03T Rev Identifier Document 240-146140396 3 Rev Identifier Effective Date April 2022

-- 8. Employees using climbing irons shall be suitably trained in the use, care and maintenance of such climbing irons. - 9.
+- Climbing irons are permitted to be used in place of ladders on condition that the requirements of GSR 6 are not compromised and from an electrical point of view not damage any cabling.
+The working at heights risk assessment must indicate the use of climbing irons. - 8.
+Employees using climbing irons shall be suitably trained in the use, care and maintenance of such climbing irons. - 9.
 When using climbing irons, the appropriate rope grab fall prevention system shall be used. - 10.
 The correct fall protection equipment shall be worn and used whilst climbing up, working from and climbing down ladders. - 11.
 The appropriate head protection, with chin strap shall be worn by employees working from a ladder (risk based) or with climbing irons. - 12.
 A detailed inspection of all ladders shall be conducted monthly by a competent person and every time prior to climbing by employees using such ladders.
 The inspection check lists must be filed in the site OHS files